jjacobsonn/in-memory-search-engine/docs/staging_deployment.md

 ## Summary
 This automated process ensures that:
 - Your project is built, tagged, and pushed using Docker.
-- GitHub Actions takes care of deploying to your staging environment.
+- GitHub Actions handles deployment to your staging environment.
-- You can easily verify the full API functionality on your staging server.
+- You can easily verify full API functionality on your staging server.

-Use this guide to streamline your deployment process and bring your project production-ready in a professional, open source manner.
+Use this guide to streamline your deployment process and deliver a professional, production-ready open source project.